 Before Cooking.
 If you worry about the spice level, you are the queen and you decide what to go in there.
 Reduce the red chili powder substantially to your spice level, or you may even substitute one teaspoon of red chili powder with a half a teaspoon of cayenne pepper and 1 teaspoonful of paprika.

 These are some of my suggestions, which you can opt before cooking.

-After cooking: If you feel it is too spicy after completing the dish, add a blog of butter or couple of tablespoon of heavy cream.
-This makes the curry rich and tastes like a restaurant style(adding heavy cream is one the top secret of Indian restaurants).
+After cooking.
+If you feel it is too spicy after completing the dish, add a blog of butter or a couple of tablespoons of heavy cream.
+This makes the curry rich and tastes like a restaurant-style(adding heavy cream is one the top secret of Indian restaurants).